The Garden Grazer

 For serving:

-• Cooked brown rice (and/or flatbread), cashews, cilantro for garnish
+• Cooked rice (and/or flatbread), cashews, and fresh cilantro

 Instructions

 • Cook your rice according to package instructions.
-(Or prepare it ahead of time so it's ready to go.)
+(Or prepare it ahead of time.)

 • Dice onion.